Tom-Ainsworth/tu_du_/README.md

 ### Working With Python

-This section assumes you have python installed on your machine and added to PATH. *I am unfamiliar with macOS so these steps may be different.*
+This section assumes you are working from the template mentioned above, as this is the first python project I have worked on.

 #### Packages

-To install all packages within this repo you can run `pip freeze` and then copy/paste the result
+To install all packages within this repo you can run `pip freeze` and then copy/paste the result.

 To install individual packages you need to review the appropriate documentation for the install command.
 All packages I have found and used were installed using something similar to `pip install time`.
 The documentation files are linked above under the [python packages](#python-packages) heading.

-To run a file from the terminal I pressed the small "play button" icon to run the file.
+To run a file from the terminal I pressed the small "play button" icon in the top right corner of the screenshot to run the file.
 Alternatively, you can open the file you wish to run, and type `python3 file_name` in the terminal.
 ![play button](readme-content/images/run_python_in_terminal.png)